Scope of work: Pergola reconstruction

 Timeline: 5 days

 The pergola was so damaged that our carpenters deconstructed, and reconstructed the entire structure.
-In only 5 days, these homeowner’s had a new pergola, modeled exactly after their original.
+Monk’s carpenters built a new sturdy structure modeled exactly after the original.

 All measurements were taken to ensure that this new structure would be an exact replica.
-Each pergola is unique.
-For example, the pergola at this home had a large open center panel; a walk way of sorts.
-It was important that our team perfectly replicated the original so that the center could be open again as a walk way.
+For example, the pergola at this home had a large open center panel; a walkway of sorts.
+It was important that our team perfectly replicated the original so that the center could be open again as a walkway.

-This pergola was built with pressure treated lumber which will help ensure it can handle many years of exposure to harsh elements without rotting like it’s predecessor did.
-The entire structure was hand-made, with custom cut pieces to match the home’s original.
-Here we see a Monk’s carpenter cutting one of the pieces of lumber to its custom shape.
+This pergola was built with pressure-treated lumber which will help ensure it can handle many years of exposure to harsh elements without rotting – provided it is sealed regularly.
+The entire structure was hand-made, with custom-cut pieces to match the home’s original.

 As the new pergola grows the support tree must be incorporated into the structure.
 The homeowners emphasized how important the well-being of this tree was, and our team at Monk’s really took the time to make sure that no harm came to the tree during the building process!

-After only five days, this pergola renovation is complete!
+After only five days, this carpentry is complete!
 Well, it is missing its final paint job.
-The pergola was completed in the week before hurricane Sandy.
+The pergola was completed the week before Hurricane Sandy.
 Due to the weather, we were unable to paint the structure upon completion.
 However, the pergola has now been hurricane tested!
 It was given a final paint job in the Spring.